Car Insurance - What Is it and Why Need It?

 Liability Coverage: Liability insurance (required by 48 out of 50 states in the US) covers bodily injury and property damage you cause to others in an at-fault accident.
 If you get into an accident and are insured improperly, you are going to be hit with some hefty fines—it varies by state.
 This is the reason uninsured/underinsured policies exist, being that they are meant to help cover the cost of your bill when the other involved party doesn’t have coverage.
 You could attempt to sue them for damages, but that process would take far too long and would more than likely be more expensive in legal fees than you could recoup for damages.
 If they won’t pay for insurance, why would they pay legal fees or a judgment?
 Can Do Insurance Umbrella Policy | The best defense!

 Bodily Injury Liability: Pays medical bills, loss of income during recovery, and other losses for people involved in incidents, regardless of fault.
-Imagine this: It's a brisk December evening in Minnesota and you are walking home on the sidewalk from the nearest gas station.
+Imagine this: It's a brisk December evening, and you are walking home on the sidewalk from the nearest gas station.
 Then, out of nowhere, you are hit by a car that lost control on black ice and slammed into you.
-That is where their Bodily injury liability policy will help pay your medical bills resulting from this accident.
+That is where their bodily injury liability policy will help pay your medical bills resulting from this accident.
 Technically, neither party can be blamed, but that doesn’t alter the reality that you were hit by a moving vehicle.

 Property Damage Liability: Covers the cost of replacing or repairing someone else’s property damaged in an accident.
 Let's say you are driving down a back street and get side-swiped cause that big ol semi-truck couldn’t be bothered to stop and they push your car into someone's yard, pushing through their fence and garden.
 Insurance has your back and should pay for these costs.
 An umbrella policy can also fill any coverage gaps for any unknown or just wild situations.
 Additional optional coverage options: We also recommend taking a look at these policies.
-A lot of very expensive cars are driving around Minnesota these days and you never know what cars are driving around you.
+A lot of very expensive cars are driving around these days, and you never know what cars are driving around you.
 Have you been to any of the local car events?
 Either the class or tuner events; there are hundreds if not thousands of very expensive cars on the roads.
 The super-savvy policy builder knows this and tries to protect you and your wallet from these unexpected run-ins.

 Collision Coverage: This includes damage to your vehicle if you crash into another car or object,